Access Permissions «Prev Next»

 6. This file has read and write permissions set for the user and the group, but only read permissions for everyone else.

 7. This file is a directory, as indicated by the d in the first slot.
-This file has read, write, and execute permissions set for the owner, and execute only permission set for the group and everyone else.
+This file has read, write, and execute permissions set for the owner, and execute-only permission set for the group and everyone else.

-When permission is granted or denied
+When Permission is granted or denied

 The permission bits are used in granting or denying access to the file or other resource.
 Requests for access come from processes[1], which we will discuss in a later module.
 As you will see, each process has a group and an owner.
+When the process requests access to a file, the operating system:

 1. Compares the owner of the file with the owner of the process; if they agree, it checks that the desired permission is available at the user level.
 If the permission is not available, the system denies access.